makigas/makibot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help improve Clank
+about: Create a bug report to help improve Makibot
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**